 Andrew Hafitz has been editing films since 1995.
-Along the way, he's collaborated with seasoned directors and newcomers alike, including Brad Anderson (Welcome to Beirut, 2017), Larry Clark (Ken Park, 2002; Bully, 2001), Whit Stillman (Damsels in Distress, 2012; The Last Days of Disco, 1998), and Meera Menon (Equity, 2016).
+Along the way, he's collaborated with seasoned directors and newcomers alike, including Brad Anderson (Beirut, 2018), Larry Clark (Ken Park, 2002; Bully, 2001), Whit Stillman (Damsels in Distress, 2012; The Last Days of Disco, 1998), Lodge Kerrigan (Keane, 2004), and Meera Menon (Equity, 2016).

-A graduate of Yale University with a degree in comparative literature, Andy is passionate about telling stories in film language that is both articulate and emotional.
+A graduate of Yale University with a degree in comparative literature, Hafitz is passionate about telling stories in film language that is both articulate and emotional.
 He lives in Manhattan and Willow, NY, with his wife, Robin.